GolangUA/talks/2018/0204-common-mistakes-at-prod/PITCHME.md

-# Common mistaks at production with Golang
+# Common mistakes at production

 ### It is not the problem to write nice code until it goes into production